House Speaker Ryan pressured by conservatives, Trump backers

 Q: Who’s unhappy?

-A: Members of the hard-right House Freedom Caucus, who have a history of defying GOP leaders as insufficiently doctrinaire that predates Trump’s emergence.
-Last year, they chased former Speaker John Boehner, R-Ohio, from Congress.
+A: Members of the hard-right House Freedom Caucus, who have a history of defying GOP leaders as insufficiently doctrinaire.
+It was a problem that predated Trump’s emergence.
+Last year, these conservatives chased then- Speaker John Boehner, R-Ohio, from Congress.

 Rep. Mark Meadows, R-N.C., a Freedom Caucus member, said growing numbers of people “question the loyalty of the speaker” toward Trump.
 Meadows recently told WAAV radio of Wilmington, North Carolina, that there will be “real discussions after Nov.
 8 on who our leadership will be.”